 Travel Classes Onboard Desiro Train

-These seats on board the high-speed Lastochka train are available in different arrangements - 2 seats in each row or 3 + 2 configuration.
-Apart from comfortable seats, Lastochka coaches also have air-conditioning, bathrooms and provide special facilities for persons with special needs.
+These seats on board the high-speed Desiro train are available in different arrangements - 2 seats in each row or 3 + 2 configuration.
+Apart from comfortable seats, Desiro coaches also have air-conditioning, bathrooms and provide special facilities for persons with special needs.
 Some coaches are also equipped for traveling with pets.